go-skynet/localai-website/content/models/_index.en.md

 {{% /notice %}}

 {{% notice note %}}
+GPT and text generation models might have a license which is not permissive for commercial use or might be questionable or without any license at all.
+Please check the model license before using it.
+LocalAI is not responsible for the models in this gallery, as CI is just indexing them and providing a convenient way to install with an automatic configuration with a consistent API.
+Models are automatically indexed and hosted on huggingface (https://huggingface.co/).
+For any issue with the models, please open an issue on the model gallery repository if it's a LocalAI misconfiguration, otherwise refer to the huggingface repository.
+If you think a model should not be listed, please reach to us and we will remove it from the gallery.
+{{% /notice %}}

+{{% notice note %}}
-You might not find all the models in this gallery.
+Finally, you might not find all the models in this gallery.
 Automated CI updates the gallery automatically.
-You can find however most of the models on huggingface (https://huggingface.co/).
+You can find however most of the models on huggingface (https://huggingface.co/), generally it should be available `~24h` after upload.
 {{% /notice %}}

 ## How to install a model